alexpisquared/CI/Src/CI/CI.DataSmarts/ReadMe.md

 3. return values: some are just a string, number, some are a table, some a mutliple tables
   - not all columns are of interest
   -
+MOST IMPORTANT:
+There are SPs which have conctenation of SQL statements ... which opens door to the SQL Injection Attack

 Technically, it is doable to create a dynamic SP UI by for the end usrs to deal with it, but: